 To begin, download the "Student Papercraft Template.pdf" from the class website at http://cgd.mistermarmolejo.com.
 Open this file and examine its contents.
 You will notice that there are eight white spaces that need to be filled.
-You will need to place this file in Indesign and use it as a template to create a papercraft figurine of yourself.
+You will need to place this file in a new 8.5" x 11" Indesign document and use it as a template to create a papercraft figurine of yourself.
 Use the InDesign tools to draw photo frames the same size as these white spaces and get ready to take some pictures to fill them with.